.png)

 In modern CX systems, the process follows a clear execution flow:

-This transforms feedback from something that is stored and reviewed later into something that actively drives decisions.
+This transforms feedback from something reviewed after the fact into something that supports operational response in real time.

 In practical terms, text analysis bridges the gap between what customers say and what organizations do next, ensuring that insights lead directly to action rather than delayed reporting.